AubleLab/H3K27ac_in_stunting/README.md

 *`Where should be the output files be placed?`*\
 provide:  *`localPathToDesiredOutputDir/`*

 BAM files and GFF files are matched base on the file names.
-Outputs from the script are stored into the directory provided in the answer t the last question.
+Outputs from the script are stored into the directory provided in the answer to the last question.

 ### 4) Map FASTQ files to dm6